 Hemochromatosis can generally be diagnosed by using blood tests.

 In patients with genetic hemochromotosis, therapeutic phlebotomy (removal of a unit of blood) will generally manage the disease.
+Therapeutic phlebotomy can be performed at ILCC Peoria, Bloomington and Galesburg locations.
 In transfusion dependent patients, therapeutic phlebotomy is not feasible.
 Iron chelation therapy may be used.
-A medication is given by IV or injection which binds to the excess iron and allows it to be removed by the kidneys.
-The drug is usually given using a portable infusion pump.
+Several medications are available to treat iron overload.
+Your physician will choose the medication that is best for you.
 Patients should limit the amount of dietary iron they consume.
 Multivitamins with iron and iron supplements should be avoided.